 5. Understand content preferences.

 Content is critical in successfully implementing generational marketing and reaching your intended audience.
-The more you know about your audience’s content preferences, the more straightforward the content creation process will be.
+The deeper your understanding of your audience’s content preferences, the more targeted and successful your marketing approach will be.

 Data analytics will be your best friend, like finding your audience’s favourite marketing channels.
 Look for information about the kind of content your audience engages with.
 What are the most popular topics?
 Do they enjoy long or short-form content?
 Which content types do they view most?
 Where do they find this content?
 Do accompanying visuals make a difference?